-A strategic plan (comprising a long-term strategy and a phased action plan to meet the strategic goals, along with needed policy reforms) is needed that will ultimately lead to the desired goal of moving from unplanned to planned wastewater irrigation and that meets internationally-accepted health-based targets, for example, pathogen reduction targets established by applying the WHO Guidelines for the Safe Use of Wastewater, Excreta and

-Greywater (2006) as described in Chapter 4.
-Recognizing that this goal cannot be achieved overnight or even in one phase, the action plan should be multi-phased and aim at steady and measurable progress toward the ultimate goal within an agreed and realistic timeframe (e.g., 15-20 years).
+A strategic plan (comprising a long-term strategy and a phased action plan to meet the strategic goals, along with needed policy reforms) should be developed that will help to move from unplanned to planned wastewater irrigation and that meets internationally-accepted health-based targets.
+Recognizing that this goal cannot be achieved overnight or even in one phase, the action plan should be multi-phased and aim at steady and measurable progress toward the ultimate goal within an agreed and realistic timeframe (such as 15-20 years).
+The experience of country regulators in adapting to new WHO Guidelines also shows that it often takes a decade before the new regulatory framework is fully implemented (J. Bartram, personal communication).

 Development of a strategic plan for wastewater use in agriculture should take place within a broader multisectoral planning framework for integrated water resources management, seeking the maximum economic yield from the use of an increasingly scarce resource.
-The incorporation of protocols for safe wastewater use into national water plans is important, especially when water and financial resources are scarce, not only to protect water quality but also to minimize wastewater treatment costs, to safeguard public health, and to obtain the maximum possible agricultural benefit from nutrients and organic matter contained in wastewater (Mara and Cairncross, 1989).
+The incorporation of protocols for safe wastewater use into national water plans is important, especially when water and financial resources are scarce, not only to protect water quality but also to minimize wastewater treatment costs, to safeguard public health, and to obtain the maximum possible agricultural benefit from nutrients and organic matter contained in wastewater (Mara and Cairneross, 1989).

-Possible steps to help develop a strategic plan for implementing health risk reduction measures are (adapted from Carr et al, 2004):
+Possible steps to help develop a strategic plan for implementing health risk reduction measures are (adapted from Carr et al., 2004):

 - 1. Design and conduct a survey of wastewater and excreta use practices throughout the country or in specific districts.
 The survey could contain questions concerning: - The availability, types and status of wastewater treatment available - The types of crops grown in the area (whether they are eaten cooked or raw) - Techniques for wastewater and excreta application, e.g. bucket, furrow, sprinkler, drip, other - Options for protecting or controlling quality along the food supply chain from farm to fork - An assessment of human exposure to wastewater and excreta during agricultural practices, e.g. Do fieldworkers wear protective clothing?
 Do they practice good hygiene? - 2.
 Evaluate and prioritize health risks, in the context of the national burden of disease, associated with the use of wastewater and excreta in agriculture. - Conduct interviews with health staff (doctors, nurses, pharmacists), farmers, families, community workers, teachers, consumer advocate groups, etc. - Review scientific studies of disease, clinical data, outbreak information, prevalence data, etc. - Conduct, if possible, a QMRA-MC risk simulation (see Chapter 4 and Annex A) to assess the safety of local practices for wastewater use in irrigation, and recommend appropriate pathogen reduction targets.
 If a QMRA is not possible then semi-quantitative risk ranking can be done, or if crops irrigated with severely polluted water are eaten raw the maximum risk reduction level can be targeted, as in the Ghana case (Box 5.2). - 3.
-Based on steps 1 and 2, conduct national or district-level workshops to formulate appropriate (realistic) strategies for mitigating health impacts that include relevant stakeholders, e.g. farmers, traders, and consumer advocate groups

-- 4. Develop national or other action plan and policies for the safe use of wastewater and excreta in agriculture considering cost-effectiveness of possible interventions that include both treatment and multiple barrier options.
+Based on steps 1 and 2, conduct national or district-level workshops to formulate appropriate (realistic) strategies for mitigating health impacts that include relevant stakeholders, e.g. farmers, traders, and consumer advocate groups - 4.
+Develop national or other action plan and policies for the safe use of wastewater and excreta in agriculture considering cost-effectiveness of possible interventions that include both treatment and multiple barrier options.
 The plan should include time-bound interim health targets for the steady improvement in health outcomes over the medium and long term. - 5.
 Strengthen institutional capacities designate a responsible authority (or authorities) to monitor and enforce safe wastewater and excreta use practices. - 6.
 Review and revise national strategy, action plan, and policies as needed.